Johann-S/bs-customizer/README.md

 To contribute:

-- Please do not **build** our dist files it will update the current website
 - Edit files in `src/`
-- Test your changes by running `npm run dev` and opening `http://localhost:8080`
+- Test your changes by running `npm run dev`
 - Commit and open a pull request

 Thank you!